Hammerspoon/hammerspoon/README.md

 is very conscious of system resources, having an explicit goal to always be lightweight.

-Hydra's authors are open to any feature requests, just file an issue!
-(Chances are it will probably be marked a duplicate.)

 ##### How does Hydra compare to Moom, SizeUp, Divvy, etc?

 Hydra is intended for programmers who want to write programs that customize their environment.
 It's not intended to be a quick-and-easy solution, it's meant to allow you to write your own very personalized productivity enhancement suite to keep and use long-term.

+##### Hydra's API is missing such-and-such feature!

+Hey, that's not really a question ;) We're open to feature requests, just file an issue!
+(But chances are it will probably be marked a duplicate.)

 ### License